Everything you need to know as a first-time student.

 Current students have shared their own personal experiences at university to give honest information to future students.

-We also offer several scholarships for Indigenous students with the Indigenous Commonwealth Scholarships.
+We also offer several scholarships to Indigenous students.

 We welcome and support students from low-income backgrounds.
 We aim to reduce financial hardship as a barrier to achievement, allowing our students to realise they full potential and succeed.